komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/update.md

 suppressOptimisticLockException
 : Whether to suppress the throwing of `OptimisticLockException` if an attempt to acquire an optimistic lock fails.
 Default is `false`.

+suppressEntityNotFoundException
+: Whether to suppress the throwing of `EntityNotFoundException` if the entity is not found.
+Default is `false`.

 Properties explicitly set here will be used in preference to properties with the same name that exist in [executionOptions]({{< relref "../../database-config/#executionoptions" >}}).